 Our senses are more important than you might first think.
 On the surface, we know that our senses help us...Read article

 It’s important that we find ways to help adults with learning disabilities and dementia live a full and enriched life.
 Communicating and spending time with family is typically a great way of finding enrichment, but this has been increasingly difficult due to the current social distancing measures.

-Sensory stimulation is a great way of bridging the communication gap, giving people the same sensory aids they’d get naturally through their day to day lives.
+Sensory stimulation is a great way to bridge the communication gap and give people the same sensory aids they’d get naturally through their day-to-day lives.
 Sensory Rooms are popular in care environments for this very reason, as they provide special areas for their residents to explore, reminisce and develop their senses.

 Sensory stimulation activates one or more of the five senses; hearing, smell, taste, touch and vision.
 Senses are stimulated through a range of activities, from something simple like a hand massage using scented lotion, or listening to a playlist of your favourite music, to more complicated activities designed to provide a deeper sensory experience.

 These activities help adults with disabilities and dementia reminisce upon positive memories and emotions, encouraging them to communicate and engage with those around them.

 Sensory stimulation offers adults with learning disabilities or dementia a way to express themselves without the need for words.
 Certain objects can help an individual to ask questions, respond to verbal cues, and remain calm in a stressful situation.

 Sensory objects also evoke positive feelings, helping individuals to relax, improve their mood, self-esteem, and well-being.

 A great example could come from a simple seashell.
 If a senior living with dementia grew up in a seaside town, an item as small as a seashell might bring back warm, happy memories of their childhood home.
 Feeling the shell’s rough texture and weight in their hands are simple actions that can also strengthen cognitive abilities.